 From the beginning

 While many businesses choose to think about hacking and keeping items safe later on after they are established, then it end up causing problems early on.
-While you can keep information in an insecure location, it can come back to create issues with clients or .
+While you can keep information in an insecure location, it can come back to create issues with clients or make problems for your startup.
 This is why if you can keep your data in a safe spot from the very beginning, then you can save yourself from the hassle of data breaches and other security problems.